Leafs beat Coyotes in coach Keefe's debut

 Tyson Barrie, Pierre Engvall, and Auston Matthews scored goals and the visiting Toronto Maple Leafs defeated the Arizona Coyotes 3-1 in their first game under coach Sheldon Keefe Thursday night to end a six-game losing streak.
 It was the first game as an NHL coach for Keefe, who was promoted from the American Hockey League's Toronto Marlies Wednesday after Mike Babcock was fired.

 The Maple Leafs scored the first goal for the first time in nine games at 19:14 of the first period when defenseman Barrie took Mikheyev's pass, skated in from the point to the right circle and fired a wrist shot for his first goal this season.
-Jake Muzzin also picked up an assist on the goal that followed a scramble around the Coyotes net and gave the Maple Leafs their first lead in a game in 446 minutes.
+Jake Muzzin also picked up an assist on the goal, which followed a scramble around the Coyotes net and gave the Maple Leafs their first lead in a game in 384 minutes.

-The Coyotes, who had won by shutouts in their two previous games, had not allowed a goal in 144 minutes.
-A key play for Toronto was Andersen's superb save on Carl Soderberg early in the first period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)